 There are about 2,500 dholes left in the wild.
 This means that there are fewer dholes than tigers left in the wild!
 They face the same threats that other wild canid species, like wolves, face.
 Dholes suffer when their habitat is destroyed to make room for farming or when poachers kill deer (the dhole’s main food source).
 In some countries, dholes are killed by people who blame the dholes for killing their livestock.
 Also, dholes may get sick from domestic dogs that have not been vaccinated against disease.

-Biologists at the Minnesota Zoo are trying to help remaining dhole populations in Thailand in partnership with the Smithsonian Conservation Biology Institute.
-They are gathering basic information about how dholes use their habitat, evaluating current threats to dhole populations, educating local communities about dholes, and developing a management plan for the species in the wild.
+The Minnesota Zoo has a strong history of dhole conservation.
+Biologists at the Minnesota Zoo worked in partnership with the Smithsonian Conservation Biology Institute to try and help remaining dhole populations in Thailand.
+Basic information was gathered about how dholes use their habitat, current threats to dhole populations, and developed a management plan for the species in the wild.

 Make a donation to support dhole conservation.